 Our master bedroom is perhaps my favorite place to escape in our home.
-It is my retreat at the end of a long day or for that rare mid-day break.
+It is my retreat at the end of the day or for that rare mid-day break.
 It is my comfy spot, my sanctuary.
-I put a great amount of thought into designing the look and feel of our bedroom.
-I wanted this space to speak to me personally—to my own level of comfort and taste.

 I searched high and low for wall sconces that I liked.
-They needed to have a twist switch for ease of bedside use so that limited my selection.
-When I came across these Vintage Black Sconces with White Globes on Amazon I knew they would be perfect and I love the fun touch that they add.
+They needed to have a twist switch for ease of bedside use so that limited my options.
+When I came across these Vintage Black Sconces with White Globes on Amazon I knew they would be perfect.
+They are a fun detail on the beadboard backdrop.

-I’m often inspired by French decor.
 I always wanted a bedspread that would drape delicately down the sides of the bed and pool on the floor.
-I found this Ruffle Skirt Shabby Chic Bed Spread on Amazon and although it doesn’t reach the floor thanks to our 3 inch mattress topper, I absolutely love it.
-The look and feel are exquisite.
+I found this Ruffle Skirt Shabby Chic Bed Spread on Amazon and although it doesn’t reach the floor thanks to our 3 inch mattress topper, I absolutely love it!

 It truly is a pleasure to be able to design your bedroom to your liking and comfort.
 What makes your bedroom yours?
 I hope that you have enjoyed this bedroom tour.
 Be sure to SUBSCRIBE at the bottom of this page so you never miss a thing!